 Received State Licensing to Enable cGMP Manufacturing of Drug Product TN-201 and TN-301 IND Submissions on Track for Second Half 2022 Presented Preclinical Data for Multiple Pipeline Programs and Capsid Engineering Efforts SOUTH SAN FRANCISCO, Calif., Aug.Read More

 Genetic Engineering & Biotechnology News: Tenaya Makes Manufacturing Modular

 In this article for GEN, author Mike May interviews Tenaya’s CTO, Kee-Hong Kim, for insights into the decisions and technology that went into the design of our Genetic Medicines Manufacturing Center in Union City, CA. Read MoreRead More

 Fierce Biotech: Tenaya tackles genetic heart condition after thorough screening process nails down target

 Writing for Fierce Biotech, reporter Max Bayer summarizes Tenaya’s preclinical study for dilated cardiomyopathy published in July 2022.
 The study identified the HDAC6 inhibitor as a target for the potential treatment of DCM.
 Read MoreRead More

 Are you ambitious, driven, energized by scientific innovation and committed to making a difference for patients suffering from heart disease?
-Do you value a culture grounded in science and teamwork?
-We are looking for experienced biopharmaceutical professionals and scientists to join the Tenaya team who want to help us advance our mission of using cutting-edge science and precision medicine to develop innovative therapies to transform the treatment of heart disease.
+Do you value a culture grounded in science and collaboration?
+Our team combines deep biological insights, sophisticated drug development technologies and a boundless determination to change the future for the millions of people affected by heart disease.